toomuchcodehelp/toomuchcodehelp/README.md

-I mainly write random tools, of varying quality.
+I write some tools, sometimes making the odd PR here and there.
 Currently on **Manjaro Plasma**